ThomDietrich/SenseoWifi/README.md

    If any of the steps ends in a connection error dis- and reconnect the USB cable.
    You were successful when the monitoring terminal shows the SenseoWifi firmware version.
-   For initial hardware testing see below
+   For initial hardware testing see below.

 5. Use a smartphone to connect to the provided Wifi, you will be redirected to a configuration web frontend
 6. Provide your Wifi, MQTT, and other settings (we recommend the default homie base topic)